saska/rust-arduino-starter-kit-projects/README.md

 Projects from the [arduino starter kit](https://store.arduino.cc/products/arduino-starter-kit-multi-language) in rust.

-Disclaimer: I don't know embedded or rust as of beginning this project so stuff might be wack.
+Disclaimer: I don't know embedded or rust as of the beginning this project so stuff might be wack.
 I welcome any comments / feedback on how to do it better.

 ## Running